icinganalysis/icinganalysis.github.io/content/ads4.md

 ###Methods of Ice Protection

 We previously reviewed [NACA-TN-2799]({filename}NACA-TN-2799.md) [^6],
-and it was noted that it did not include how to determine heat tranfer coefficients.
+and it was noted that it did not include how to determine heat transfer coefficients.
 Methods for that are provided in ADS-4.

 >3.1 SUMMARY